 Miami is home to many affluent business people, athletes and entertainment personalities.
 When divorce hits them, the financial aspects are exponentially more complex.
 Even when the split isn’t contentious, simply analyzing the assets and debts to arrive at an equitable distribution takes time and specialized resources.
 When the spouses are at odds — and especially when they are not fully honest — the challenge of achieving a fair settlement is even greater.
-When you retain The Law Offices of Lawrence S. Katz, P.A., you get more than 50 years of experience and a long track record of success in dealing with high-value divorces.
+When you retain The Law Offices of Lawrence S. Katz, P.A., you get many years of experience and a long track record of success in dealing with high-value divorces.

 As part of a Florida divorce proceeding, each spouse must fully disclose all assets and debts on a statement of net worth.
 Typically, an affluent couple will have such property as:

 - Businesses with tangible assets, indebtedness, and intellectual property assets